GokuRai/hoover/readme.md

 ##### Please upload a valid input file (e.g. input.txt) to start hoovering.
-#(Please follow the input file guideline below.)
+(Please follow the input file guideline below.)

 ###### Note:
-- Not compatible with IE9 and lower version.
+- Compatible with all major browers.
+Not compatible with IE9 and lower version, Opera Mini and Blackberry browser 7.
 - Only accepts plain text file with file size less then 50 KB.

 - The input file needs to following format